 Remember the movie Ferris Bueller’s Day Off?
 Well imagine that story, but with the fun and optimism taken out and replaced by alcohol and disillusionment—that’s basically The Catcher in the Rye.
 Lots of little things happen, but nothing big.
 It’s more about the hero and his view of the world.
 Caulfield shines a fed-up, passively defiant, slightly depressing spotlight on the world’s lies, injustice and futility.

 J. D. Salinger struck gold with this novel; Caulfield resonates with people.
 It got me thinking: they say sex sells, but what about angst?
 The Catcher in the Rye, unaltered since 1951, continues to sell millions of copies.
 I can’t imagine Playboy Magazine selling too many 1951 issues today.
 I thought about combining the two ideas: a magazine full of photographs in which nude models appear worried, or shake their fists at symbols of authority.
 I made a test issue, but after spending most of my budget on a camera I couldn’t afford a model.
 I had to set the camera’s timer and photograph myself.
 In a wig, obviously, and tasteful lingerie.
-I’m waiting to hear back from investors.
+I’m waiting to hear from investors.

 What The Catcher in the Rye lacks in action it makes up for with an intriguing lead character and lots of feeling.
 It really does.
 8/10